Lean MVP development for high-tech startups

 Agile goes first

-Now let’s set it clear what “lean” and “MVP” mean and why lean MVP software development matters for high-tech startups.
+Now let’s set it clear what “lean” and “MVP” means and why lean MVP software development matters for high-tech startups.

 Lean means developing a value-added product for customers fast and with fewer resources.
 It is a startup product development approach to balance delivery time, value, and resources, ensure customer satisfaction, and optimize the go-to-market strategy.
 A lean product maximizes customer value while minimizing waste.